 The International Day of Mathematics (I.D.M.) on March 14 is a worldwide celebration that happens each year where all countries will participate (including students and the general public) in math activities.
 Did you know that March 14 is already celebrated in many countries as Pi Day?
 Yes, it is because this date is written as 3/14, and the mathematical constant Pi is approximately 3.14!
 So, this day is all about mathematics!
+And what better day to consider entering the field of mathematics – here’s a list of mathematics scholarships that may help.

 History of International Day of Mathematics